jordanspooner/haskell-web-crawler/Readme.md

 This program requires GHC and several dependencies, which can be installed using Cabal.
 I suggest downloading and installing the Haskell Platform (if you don't already have it), which is available on most package installers.
 E.g. using `apt-get`, you can install the Haskell Platform with the command `sudo apt-get install haskell-platform`.

-To install the dependencies, `cd` into the main directory and run the command `sudo cabal install`.
+To install the dependencies, `cd` into the main directory and run the command `sudo cabal install --only-dependencies`.

 ## Usage